seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 -------------------

-While largely an informational NEP serving as the basis for more technical proposals, accepting this NEP
-*represents a commitment from NumPy to move forward in a timely manner*.
+While largely an informational NEP serving as the basis for more technical proposals, accepting this NEP *represents a commitment from NumPy to move forward in a timely manner*.
-This includes an agreement that finding good technical solutions may be more important then finding the best solution if it delays developement much.
+This includes an agreement that finding good technical solutions may be more important than finding the best solution.

-No large incompatibilities are expected due to these changes, but some changes are acceptable.
+No large incompatibilities are expected due to implementing the proposed changes, but some changes are acceptable.
-If these become more extensive then expected, a major release will be acceptable.
+If these become more extensive then expected, a major NumPy release is an acceptable solution, although the vast majority of users shall not be affected.

 It also defines some specific design goals (details in sections below):
   1. Each basic datatype should be a class with most logic being implemented